ByteDecoder/js13k2020/README.md

 ## 404 Mission

-Exploring in an unknow underwater facility, your mission on the *Anegelizer (Project 404)* submarine, is collect the **404 Cards** that contains traces of an unknown lost civilization for further study.
+Exploring an unknow underwater facility, your mission on the *Anegelizer (Project 404)* submarine, is collect the **404 Cards** that contains traces of an unknown lost civilization for further study.

 How many missions, could you survive with the *Angelizer*?